-The requirements for the Bachelor of Science or Bachelor of Business Administration in VSB are:
+The requirements for the Bachelor of Business Administration (BBA) are:

-- □ Completion of all core curriculum requirements, academic major course requirements, and elective requirements for the degree with an overall cumulative quality point average (QPA) of not less than 2.00 and a cumulative technical quality point average of not less than 2.00. - □ For transfer students, no more than 60 credits (20 courses) may be transferred into a program including AP, transfer, and study abroad.
-At least 50% of the business core credit hours and 50% of major course credit hours required for a degree in VSB must be completed at Villanova University.
+Completion of all core curriculum requirements, academic major course requirements, and elective requirements for the degree with an overall cumulative quality point average (OPA) of not less than 2.00 and a cumulative technical quality point average (QPA) of not less than 2.00 and a cumulative technical quality point average of not less than 2.00.

+For transfer students, no more than 60 credits (20 courses) may be transferred into a program including AP, transfer, and study abroad.
+At least 50% of the business core credit hours and 50% of major course credit hours required for the BBA degree must be completed at Villanova University.

-- □ The final 30 hours of one's academic program must be completed at Villanova (residency requirement).
-With permission of the Associate Dean, a student may study abroad during the first semester of senior year. - Discharge of all financial obligations to Villanova University.
+☐ The final 30 hours of one's academic program must be completed at Villanova (residency requirement).
+With permission of the Associate Dean, a student may study abroad during the first semester of senior year.

+☐ Discharge of all financial obligations to Villanova University.